Chicken, Alaska: Geography

 According to the United States Census Bureau, the CDP has a total area of 115.4 sqmi, all of it land.

 Chicken is accessible by air via Chicken Airport, and by road via Alaska Route 5, the Taylor Highway, which is not maintained from mid-October through mid-March.

 Climate

-According to the Köppen Climate Classification system, Chicken has a dry-winter subarctic climate, abbreviated "Dwc" on climate maps.
+According to the Köppen Climate Classification system, Chicken has a dry-winter subarctic climate (Koppen: Dwc), it is characterized by extremely cold and long winters and warm, short summers.
+The average temperature of Chicken is 20.2 F, July is the hottest month with 56.1 F, and the coldest month is January with -20.0 F. Although Chicken has a latitude of 64°N, it is hardly affected by the Chinook winds.
+So far, the maximum temperature in January has never exceeded 32 F, and the extreme high temperature in December is also 32 F. Even in the hottest months, nighttime temperatures are low enough that there is a greater chance of frost in the hottest months of the year, June and July.
+Extreme temperatures range from -72 F to 91 F. Among them, four days of extreme low temperature were recorded, namely January 1, 2000, February 7–8, 2008, and December 31, 1999.
+Chicken holds the United States record for the coldest temperature ever recorded in the country in December.
+Chicken's extreme high temperature was recorded for two days; both occurred on July 4 and 7, 1998.
+The record cold daily maximum is −64 °F, set on January 1, 2000, while, conversely, the record warm daily minimum is 61 °F on June 9, 2017.
+The coldest day of the year averaged -49 F in the 1991 to 2020 normals, while the warmest night average was at 53 F.

 Demographics

 Chicken first appeared as an unincorporated village on the 1930 U.S. Census.
 It appeared on the 1940 and 1950 censuses, but then did not appear again until 1980, when the Census Bureau selected Chicken to be part of, and name-source for, a census-designated place (CDP).
 It was then abandoned as a CDP for a decade and the Census Bureau again did not publish the village-only population in 1990, but the CDP was re-established in 2000.
 Populations available for Chicken from 2000 onward include, therefore, residents of the entire CDP and not just the village proper.